Affected by Brexit?

-Insurance companies can sell their products throughout the EU – either by establishing themselves in other countries or providing their services across borders directly or through intermediaries.
+Insurance companies can sell their products anywhere in the EU – either by establishing themselves in other countries, or providing their services across borders directly, for example via their websites, or through intermediaries.

-You can therefore shop around the European market for the best deals on insurance products (life insurance, household insurance, car insurance and so on).
+You can therefore shop around the European market for the best deals on insurance products (for example, life insurance, household insurance, and car insurance).

 This only concerns private insurance and occupational pension funds and not your social security and statutory pension rights relating to your work history.

 Insurance products may be sold either by insurance companies directly (often through websites), through insurance intermediaries (brokers, agents) or by businesses such as airlines, travel agencies, opticians or sellers of electronic appliances.
 Sellers of insurance products have to give you certain essential information about themselves and the insurance product before you sign a contract.

 Key information so you can understand what you're buying